 The area between the curbs at an intersection is defined as a crosswalk even if it is not marked.
 This allows pedestrians the right of way at all intersections.
 Also, if there is no pedestrian traffic signal at an intersection, you should wait to cross until the vehicles traveling in the same direction as you are walking have a green light, and cross in front of the stopped traffic.

 There are some situations where pedestrians must yield to motor vehicles.
 These include when a traffic signal indicates the “Don’t Walk” symbol and when crossing the road outside of a crosswalk, otherwise known as jaywalking.
 Additionally, if a pedestrian runs into the street in a manner that doesn’t give a driver reasonable time to stop, they may be held liable for any injuries they incur.
-But that doesn’t mean a driver can’t be held liable or at least partially liable if a pedestrian was jaywalking but the driver had reasonable time to stop and saw or should have seen the pedestrian.
+But that doesn’t mean a driver can’t be held liable or at least partially liable if a pedestrian was jaywalking but the driver had reasonable time to stop and should have seen the pedestrian.

 2. Using Sidewalks